Recovery

 What leads to drug abuse?

 The exact cause of substance use disorder is unknown.
-There are many factors that factor into whether a person will become addicted to substances.
+There are many things that factor into whether a person will become addicted to substances.
 However, a lack of emotional, mental, physical and spiritual support in a person’s family of origin is often the root cause of drug abuse.

 What triggers relapse?